jvsouzx/Heuristics/README.md

 # heuristics
-A Python module that implements some common heuristics for combinatorial optimization problems.
+A Python module that implements some common heuristics for combinatorial optimization problems, in specific the traveling salesman problem (TSP).

 To run this project, venv is necessarie.